-Borderline Support is committed to ensuring the organisation, and any organisations it partners or contracts with, are free of slavery.
-We commit to legal compliance, ethical standards and fundamental human rights.
+Borderline Support UK CIC is committed to ensuring the organisation, and any organisations it partners or contracts with, are free of modern slavery.
+Our Modern Slavery Policy demonstrates our unwavering commitment to legal compliance, upholding ethical standards and safeguarding fundamental human rights.

-Borderline Support has a zero-tolerance approach to slavery and human trafficking.
-We will take all reasonable steps to ensure that slavery and human trafficking are not present within their own activities and supply chain.
+Borderline Support UK CIC has a zero-tolerance approach to modern slavery and human trafficking.
+We will take all reasonable steps to ensure that modern slavery and human trafficking are not present within their own activities and supply chain.
 We will also ensure our approach and stance is clear with any partner organisations.

-Borderline Support is a small organisation dedicated to empowering individuals with BPD/EUPD and their families to live well and improve their quality of life.
-The organisation has three trustees and is recruiting volunteers.
+Borderline Support UK CIC is a small organisation dedicated to empowering individuals with BPD/EUPD and their families to live well and improve their quality of life.
+The organisation has a small board of trustees and is ran by volunteers.
 There are no paid employees.

 Our supply chains